wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 #### Monitor Variables
 - `CLIENT_SECRET`: Mandatory.
 Client's secret key for API authentication.
 This will be visible in clear text in the current version of this script.
 - `CLIENT_ID`: Mandatory.
 Client ID name for ClearPass API authentication.
 - `BUFFER_TIME`: Time buffer for token renewal.
 If a token is set to expire in less time than this variable, a new token will be retrieved and stored for future use.
-10 minutes (600 seconds) by default if not specified. **Must** be less than token lifetime configured on the API client and greater than the monitor interval.
+10 minutes (600 seconds) by default if not specified. **Must** be _less_ than token lifetime configured on the API client and greater than the monitor interval.
 Recommended minimum of 25 seconds to overcome replication delay.
-- `MON_INTERVAL`: Interval for monitoring in seconds. **Must** match the internal configured on the monitor itself.
-5 seconds by default if not specified.
-Must be less than the token lifetime and greater than 1.
+- `MON_INTERVAL`: Interval for monitoring in seconds. **Must** match the internal configured on the monitor itself; see `Monitor Interval` section.
+5 seconds by default if not specified. **Must** be _less_ than the token lifetime and greater than 1.
+Not recommended to be less than 5.

 ## Behavior and Error Detection